opentok/web-components/examples/vanillajs/README.md

 - `<video-publisher>` : Initializes a publisher and publishes to the session. [more info](https://github.com/opentok/web-components/tree/main/video-publisher)
 - `<video-subscribers>` : Subscribes and displays other streams in the session. [more info](https://github.com/opentok/web-components/tree/main/video-subscribers)
+- `<screen-share>` : Adds ability to allow user to share their screen. [more info](https://github.com/opentok/web-components/tree/main/screen-share)

 ## How to use